 Foot Gym:A collection of devices/tools and exercises that can be used or performed at home or at work (or elsewhere) on a daily basis to actively improve toe, foot, ankle, and lower leg strength, stability, balance, flexibility, and range of motion.
 Also, a “pre-habilitation” concept that seeks to enhance overall musculoskeletal function, prevent injuries, and empower the user in their quest for optimal foot health.
 Foot gym adopters frequently subscribe to the notion of “antifragility” and use these tools and exercises to build not only the kind of feet that resist all manner of degradation, but also feet that actually benefit from or are strengthened by the physical stressors and challenges they encounter.

 Metatarsal Pads:Metatarsal pads are small, unobtrusive pads that are positioned just behind the ball of the foot, in the pocket of space that exists just behind the metatarsal heads.
 Metatarsal pads help enhance foot comfort, spread the metatarsal heads (to aid the passage of sensitive nerves and blood vessels), straighten and realign crooked toes, restore optimal forefoot fat pad positioning, and address and prevent common foot & toe problems.
-There are two main types of metatarsal pad: Stationary (i.e., affixed inside the shoe) and mobile (i.e., worn on the foot itself).
+Metatarsal pads incorporate an adhesive backing and are affixed inside the shoe.

-Natural Footgear:A set of foot products (footgear) that offer the user the possibility of profound and enduring foot health benefits through natural and noninvasive means.
+Natural Footgear:A set of foot products (footgear) that offers the user the possibility of profound and enduring foot health benefits through natural and noninvasive means.
 Also, the name of our company!

 Proprioceptive Insoles:Thin, flexible insoles that incorporate a firm, textured, small nerve proprioceptive material that's designed to improve posture, enhance movement, and prevent injuries, among other benefits.
 These innovative insoles allow the user to tap into the power of his or her nervous system and can be used for a variety of purposes, including neurological rehabilitation, athletic performance, and general wellness.